 Two colonies of bees, as well;

-Currently able to offer camping space, use of the stove and oven inside of our small living space, use of the dry toilet, water from rain barrels, the brick well, and the pond for bathing, but if you are friendly with the neighbors, you might be invited to use their lovely hot shower;
+Currently able to offer camping space, use of the stove and oven in the galleria attached to the casita, use of the dry toilet, a shower 'outside' mas o menos in the galleria, water from rain barrels, the brick well, and the deep well, and the pond and the stream for bathing, but if you are friendly with the neighbors, you might be invited to use their lovely hot shower;

-Confident that all of those water sources are potable as they were tested;
+Confident that all our drinking-water sources are potable as they were tested;

 Organizing compost systems and compost tea production;